3 Days in Athens – The Must-see Guide

 Afternoon Stroll in Picturesque Plaka

 If you want to continue with ancient Greek attractions, take a right on Dionysiou Aeropagitou as you are facing the Acropolis Hill and head to the Olympieio, the remains of the ancient Temple of Zeus.
 The construction of the monumental temple was initiated in 515BC but was completed only in 174BC!
 In front of the archaeological site of Olympeio stands Hadrian’s Arch, built in 131-132 AD in honor of the Roman Emperor Hadrian.
-You might also consider joining our Unconventional Photo Tour, a creative way of visiting these monuments (and more)!
+You might also consider joining our Athens Instant Photo Tour, a creative way of visiting these monuments (and more)!

 Afterwards, it is time to relax your mind a little bit in the stunning neighborhood of Plaka.
 Go and have a nice walk, check out and purchase some nice souvenirs and jewellery, eat tasty food and enjoy the afternoon.
 You can check out our article on Plaka for more detailed suggestions on what to do.
 Make a quick visit to Roman Agora in Plaka, constructed as a succession to the original Agora including many buildings of historical interest, like the Tower of the Winds, the Agoranomion, the Gate of Athena Archegetis and the Fethiye Djami (mosque).